PORTUGAL, Beja: Food, Belonging and Boundaries

 Products (eventually): Good practices guide (recommendations to be taken in account by stakeholders); e-book.

 The answer to the challenge may integrate an IT response.
-I believe it makes sense to create an App or a webpage as a tool to inform people about food taboos, related with religions, for instance.
+It will makes sense to create an App or a webpage as a tool to inform people about food taboos, related with religions, for instance.